 - Excavation and off-site disposal;

 - Excavation, on-site treatment and off-site disposal;

 - Containment;

 - Insitu stabilization; and

-- Pad decontamination followed by disposal at a C&D landfill.
+- Pad decontamination followed by disposal at a landfill.

 Although the above alternatives will be considered, it is presently anticipated that the selected remedial alternative will include excavation of a portion of the concrete pad and underlying soil, and off-site disposal of this material and the flyash pile.
 Thus, the remainder of this section outlines the approach for implementing this alternative.
+Note that the disposal of materials will be based on the waste characterization described in Section 3.4.4.